veeto

 Summary

-Senator Umberg's amendments to California's Community Assistance, Recovery, and Empowerment (CARE) Court Program expand eligibility criteria and streamline procedures for connecting individuals experiencing severe mental illness with community-based treatment and support services.
+Senator Umberg's amendments to California's Community Assistance, Recovery, and Empowerment (CARE) Act expand eligibility criteria and streamline court procedures for connecting individuals with severe mental illness to behavioral health services.
+The legislation modifies how courts evaluate candidates for the CARE program and broadens diagnostic qualifications to include bipolar I disorder with psychotic features.

 40% progression